 New York City Ballet

-New York City Ballet is one of the greatest dance companies in the world, with a roster of spectacular dancers and an unparalleled repertory.
+New York City Ballet is one of the foremost dance companies in the world, with a roster of spectacular dancers and an unparalleled repertory.
 The Company was founded in 1948 by George Balanchine and Lincoln Kirstein, and it quickly became world-renowned for its athletic and contemporary style.
 Jerome Robbins joined NYCB the following year and, with Balanchine, helped to build the astounding repertory and firmly establish the Company in New York.
-In 1966, New York City Ballet performed at the opening ceremony for the Saratoga Performing Arts Center; the Company has had a residency here every summer since.
+The New York City Ballet performed at the opening ceremony for the Saratoga Performing Arts Center in 1966 and has had a residency here every summer since.